 It is a Festival of feature documentaries which emphasizes mainly on European documentary with masterclasses, retrospectives, parallel events, educational screenings, seminars and so on.
-The main Festival takes place in Kalamata and part of the program is screened in seven or more cities of the Peloponnese.
+The main Festival takes place in Kalamata and part of the program is screened in several cities all over the Peloponnese.

 The overall attendance every year reaches approximately 12.000 to 13.000 viewers.

 -- The 7th Peloponnisos International Documentary Festival was held online between 5-14 of the past February, while the physical event took place in open-air cinemas from the 18th of June till the 28th of July 2021, in 11 different cities of Peloponnese.

 The Audience Award - Best International Documentary was split between: